palchicz/bdd-play/notes/BDD.md

 * Tester: Comes up with scenarios that need to be tested
 * developer: Adds steps to scenarios

+It is best to let developers write Gherkin and let product owners approve it

 ## Anatomy
 Tests are written as 'Features', each consisting of a scenario